-This Lighter Hawaiian Macaroni Salad is made with Greek Yogurt for a super creamy pasta salad that skimps on calories, but not flavor.
-It’s the perfect side dish for barbecues, picnics or just dinner with your family.
+Hawaiian Macaroni Salad is made lighter with Greek Yogurt for a super creamy pasta salad that skimps on calories, but not flavor.
+This Hawaiian Mac Salad is the perfect side dish for barbecues, picnics or just dinner with your family.

 If you’re feeling a little tropical, enjoy this Hawaiian Macaroni Salad with our Huli Huli Barbecue Baked Chicken and Pineapple Cobbler.
 You’ll be transported to the islands and won’t ever want to leave!